pauloLeitao85/Arch-Dots-and-Docs/README.md

 	*Look for the number after `inet` (e.g., `192.168.1.15`).*

-4. **Connect from your OTHER computer:** Open your terminal on your daily-driver machine and type:
+d. **Connect from your OTHER computer:** Open your terminal on your daily-driver machine and type:

     ```bash
     ssh root@192.168.1.15